moocowmoo/dashman/README.md

 DASH wallet/daemon management utilities - version 0.1.2

-* This script installs, updates, and manages dash daemons and wallets
+* This script installs, updates, and manages single-user dash daemons and wallets
 * It is currently only compatible with 32/64 bit linux.
+* Multi-user (system directory) installs are not yet supported

 # Install/Usage